 Who Does Grow Therapy Serve?

-Grow Therapy is available in all 50 US states.
-They offer a wide range of services for children (6-12), teenagers (13-17), adults, couples, and also offer medication management.
-Grow Therapy’s all-in-one platform makes it easy to find therapists that are in-network with your insurance.
+Grow Therapy is available in all 50 US states, offering a wide range of services for children (6-12), teenagers (13-17), adults, and couples, as well as medication management.
+Grow Therapy’s all-in-one platform makes it easy to find therapists who are in-network with your insurance.

 Grow Therapy offers the flexibility people need to get fast, affordable care.
-They take a wide variety of insurance plans, including Medicaid in some states.
-Clients can book quickly — most providers are available within two days — after choosing the provider they want to see instead of waiting to be matched like with some competitors.
-They also offer simple rescheduling and cancelation options, and don’t require a subscription, so clients can explore therapy without a daunting up-front commitment.
+It takes a wide variety of insurance plans, including Medicaid and Medicare in some states.
+Clients can book quickly—usually within two days—after choosing the provider they want to see.
+This is different from many online therapy platforms that provide automatic therapist matching.
+It also offers simple rescheduling and cancelation options, and doesn’t require a subscription, so clients can explore therapy without a daunting up-front commitment.

-Grow Therapy does not have an Apple app or a Google Play app, so most user reviews I could find were from Trustpilot.
-Trustpilot contributors gave Grow Therapy a 4.7-star rating overall.
+Grow Therapy does not have an Apple app or a Google Play app, so most user reviews we could find were from Trustpilot.
+Trustpilot contributors gave Grow Therapy a 4.8-star rating overall with more than 5,000 reviews.
 Most positive reviews had excellent things to say about their therapists, however, some users had occasional technical problems or seemingly isolated issues with customer service.

 Negative reviews from Trustpilot include reports of problems with customer service.
 Several clients have stated that they are not receiving replies to their inquiries and that most of their emails and chat messages are only being answered by a bot.
 These issues seem to be isolated problems and not indicative of most people’s experience.